- Important Dates

 Students who register after the billing period and students who have been cancelled who were originally registered during the early registration process must pay estimated tuition and fees or provide proof that they are financial aid recipients prior to being able to access registration.

 Financial Aid Refunds: Refunds of credit balances caused by financial aid exceeding student account charges will be refunded to the student by direct deposit to their bank account, usually three to four business days after the aid is placed on the student account.
 Students who fail to sign up for direct deposit will have to pick up any refunds in the Cashier’s Office.
 Refund checks cannot be disbursed until the first day of classes for the semester.
-Once the semester has begun, refund checks are usually available three business days after the aid is placed on the student account.
+Once the semester has begun, refund checks are usually available five business days after the aid is placed on the student account.

 Parent Plus Loans: Refunds of credit balances caused by parent plus loans exceeding student account charges will be refunded to the parent by check mailed to the address provided by the parent.

-Non-Financial Aid Refunds: If a student account has a credit balance for reasons other than financial aid, the refund will notbe generated until after the first two weeks of classes for the semester.
+Non-Financial Aid Refunds: If a student account has a credit balance for reasons other than financial aid, the refund will not be generated until after the first two weeks of classes for the semester.
 This includes overpayments where personal payments combined with financial aid exceed the balance, credit balances due to dropped classes, and other overpayments.
 Any refunds related to personal payments cannot be refunded until ten (10) business days after posting to the student account.

 Credit Balance Refund Exceptions: In most cases, credit balances are refunded directly to the student.
 Please be aware of the following exceptions: